In my experience, the hardest part of running a business is STAFF!

 But what about those jobs that require skilled labor?
-People like receptionists, bathers, managers, and trainers.
+People like receptionists, bathers, managers and trainers.

-One of the largest reasons I started the Paragon School of Pet Grooming was because I could not find qualified groomers to operate my fleet of mobile grooming vans.
+One of the largest reasons I started the Paragon School Pet Grooming was because I could not find qualified groomers to operate in my fleet of mobile grooming vans.
 They just weren’t available.
 I still shudder when I think about it.
 There were times that I would have a van down for 6 to 12 months at a time before I could find somebody that could do the job.
 Not a very efficient way to run a business.

-Working every day in a mobile grooming salon does not lend itself well to a training environment.
+Working every day in a mobile grooming salon does not lend itself to a training environment.
 It can work if you just have to add polish to a skilled professional.
 But to take them from scratch?
 Nope.
 It doesn’t work.
 You just can’t afford the time it takes to train a new groomer – especially if you rely on YOUR productivity to pay the bills.
 Starting a person from scratch to become a competent groomer in a mobile just does not work!

 I’ve been in the pet care industry for over 30 years – primarily in the grooming aspect of the industry.
 Finding qualified groomers remains the number one problem in our field.

 Finding talented grooming help was close to impossible was when I first stepped up to the grooming table in 1979 – and it remains the same problem today.
 I have chosen to focus on this critical problem.
 I own multiple companies in the pet industry.
 On the educational side, my companies aid in training and personal development for both pet loves stepping into the field for the first time and for aspiring pet groomers and stylists.